 Safety and security.

 - Demonstrations and strikes affecting traffic and transport services can occur with little or no warning.
 Monitor local media, avoid demonstrations and be ready to adjust your travel plans as delays and cancellations are likely.
 Demonstrations sometimes result in clashes with police.
+See Safety and security.

 Travel smart for general advice for all travellers.

 Spain is a part of the Schengen area, along with a number of other European countries.
 This allows you to enter Spain without a visa in some circumstances.

 In other circumstances, you'll need a visa.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Spain for up-to-date information.

 Ensure you get a legible entry stamp in your passport when you enter the

 Schengen area (including Spain).
 Some airlines have refused to allow passengers to board who were unable to provide proof of entry or have overstayed in the Schengen area.